CORPUS Projects, Publications, and Collections

 • Excavations at Zincirli, Turkey (David Schloen, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago; Virginia Herrmann, United States Department of State; Kathryn Morgan, Duke University)

-• FIORE: The “Florence Illuminated” Online Research Environment (Niall Atkinson, Department of Art History and Department of Romance Languages & Literatures, University of Chicago; Anne Leader, University of Virginia; George Bent, Washington and Lee University; Peter Sposato, Indiana University; Lorenzo Vigotti, University of Bologna)
+• FIORE: The “Florence Illuminated” Online Research Environment (Niall Atkinson, Department of Art History and Department of Romance Languages and Literatures, University of Chicago; Anne Leader, University of Virginia; George Bent, Washington and Lee University; Peter Sposato, Indiana University; Lorenzo Vigotti, University of Bologna)

 • Gender and Politics in Early Modern European Republics: Venice and Genoa, 15th to 18th centuries (Maria Adank, Postdoctoral Fellow, Department of History, University of Chicago)